MINDS-i/MINDS-i-Drone/README.md

    should begin spinning slowly.
 6. To disarm, hold the throttle stick down and the yaw stick left (CCW).

++ When flying with the gear switch down, you will have manual control over the quadcopter.
+With the gear switch up, it will switch to assisted mode.
+  In assisted mode the quadcopter will hold its elevation automatically using the barometer; hold the throttle at 50% to keep its current elevation, move it up to ascend, and move it down to descend.
+If the "GPS assist" setting is enabled (true by default) then assisted mode will also attempt to hold the quadcopter in its current position laterally when the right radio stick is centered, giving manual control back when the right stick is moved away from its center position.

 + To diagnose problems, connect the quadcopter to the [MINDS-i Dashboard][1] and read the error messages produced.